-My own thoughts and reflections amount to the same feelings I had when I was in my teens; without balance we can easily lose our way, equilibrium.
+Now as a specialist lighting designer my own thoughts and reflections amount to the same feelings I had when I was in my teens; without balance we can easily lose our way, equilibrium.
 The scales of our existence is what it’s all about.
 Being extreme in anything always creates negativities and the opposite; being a spectator and doing nothing also creates problems.
 The negativity and problems I talk about are not so much to do with other people, but they are about what we think of ourselves, how we see ourselves.
 Our lives endeavours are really about recognising who we really are and what we want to become.

 We set ourselves very high goals that are often never achieved.
 Indeed, the essence of being in touch with oneself is to be that observer of the conscience and to know that self-respect doesn’t come easy.

-My brief thoughts are based on a question I had when I was able to still my mind for the first time and still remains the matter of all unanswered discussions:
+My brief thoughts are based on a question I had when I was able to still my mind for the first time and still remains the matter of all unanswered discussions.

 “Why are we here?”